jackbrighton/cp-pmp-docs/README.md

 Coming soon, Core Publisher will also be able to push content into the PMP.
 This will open new doors to collaboration and add tremendous value to the PMP as a platform for sharing content.

-This guide was created by the (Institute for Nonprofit News)[http://inn.org/].
+This guide was created by the [Institute for Nonprofit News](http://inn.org/).
 If you have any comments or questions about it you can write to us at nerds@inn.org.

 If you use GitHub and would like to help us improve this guide, you are welcome to fork, edit, and create a pull request.